Selenicereus anthonyanus (Alexander) D. R. Hunt

 Cryptocereus anthonyanus (basionym)

 Selenicereus anthonyanus is a fast-growing epiphytic cactus with climbing stems.
 It branches in clusters at intervals along the stem.
 The unusual, leaf-like branches are green, up to 3.3 feet (1 m) long and up to 6 inches (15 cm) wide.
-They have up to 2 inches (5 cm) long and up to 0.5 inch (1.3 cm) wide lobes that are tapered towards a rounded apex.
+They have up to 2 inches (5 cm) long and up to 0.5 inches (1.3 cm) wide lobes that are tapered towards a rounded apex.
 The showy, fragrant flowers are with dark violet-rose outer petals, white inner petals, yellow stamens and a prominent white branched pistil in the center.
 They are up to 4.8 inches (12 cm) long and up to 6 inches (15 cm) in diameter.
 Flowers appear in late spring and early summer and are open in late afternoon and evening, lasting only one day.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).